inferadb/control/docs/overview.md

 **Inheritance**: Higher roles include all permissions of lower roles (ADMIN has all READER/WRITER/MANAGER permissions).

-### Server gRPC Interceptor for JWT Validation
+### Engine gRPC Interceptor for JWT Validation

-The Server API uses a gRPC interceptor to validate JWTs and extract authorization context.
+The Engine API uses a gRPC interceptor to validate JWTs and extract authorization context.

 **Implementation**: